Table of Contents

 Hi, Everyone - Possibly a very simple question to those who know; previously, on Windows 7, when I scanned a document from my wireless printer to my laptop, the scan used to go into "my documents folder."
 Now, on Windows 10, it seems to put the scan into any obscure folder attached to "my document" folder.
 It's hard to find after scanning.
 How do I determine which folder the scans go to?

-It's annoying to be unable to find your newly scanned documents on your hard drive.
-Here, we will explore the best way to deal with the missing scanned documents issue and how to change the settings so that this issue never occurs again.
+It's annoying to be unable to find your newly scan documents on your hard drive.
+Here, we will explore the best way to deal with the missing documents issue and how to change the settings so that this issue never occurs again.
 Read on to find out how to do it.

 Step 1.
 Open "This PC" on your desktop.